Welcome to InChI

 The InChI Trust is a charity that supports the development and promotion of the InChI standard.
 It works in partnership with IUPAC to update and release new extensions to and applications of InChI.
 The Trust is a membership organisation, governed by its Board of Trustees which includes representation from IUPAC.

-The actual design and development of the various tools and capabilities that comprise the InChI code are done by the InChI Working Groups which are made up of staff from the InChI community.
+The scientific design of the various tools and capabilities that comprise the InChI code are defined by the InChI Working Groups which are made up of volunteers from the InChI community with IUPAC oversight.
 These voluntary groups are each focused on specific areas of chemistry or tools within the InChI code.
 See Working Groups for details on each group and their membership.
-The work on the InChI code itself is contributed as fully open-source code to the project.